-If you were injured in a car accident in Miami or elsewhere, it is advisable to obtain effective and competent legal representation as soon after your accident as possible.
+If you were injured in a car accident in the Florida area, it is advisable to obtain effective and competent legal representation as soon after your accident as possible.
 One of the most important reasons to obtain a car accident attorney is to protect your rights to future compensation for your injuries and other damages.
 If you were injured by the negligent or reckless conduct of another driver, your attorney will help you obtain the maximum amount of compensation available.
 Attorney Brandon Stein represents car accident victims and offers a free consultation to discuss your case.

 Important Car Accident Laws in Florida